kabdi101/VDH-COVID-19/README.md

 # Analyzing The Effects of COVID-19 locally (Virginia)

 The Virginia Department of Health (VDH) is providing a detailed, near real-time health data regarding COVID-19.
-This dataset is for public use and it could be found [here](https://www.vdh.virginia.gov/coronavirus/).The datasets used in this project includes the cumulative (total) number of COVID-19 cases, hospitalizations, and deaths for each health district in Virginia by report date, age group, and race & ethnicity.
+This dataset is for public use and it could be found [here](https://www.vdh.virginia.gov/coronavirus/).
+The datasets used in this project includes the cumulative (total) number of COVID-19 cases, hospitalizations, and deaths for each health district in Virginia by report date, age group, and race & ethnicity.

 **My goal is to use my data mining skills to explore the data, visualize it, and find insights that could help better allocate the state resources.**